 Voluntary Environmental Compliance in B.C.

-Voluntary compliance occurs when authorized parties meet requirements, without the province initiating enforcement actions.
+Voluntary compliance occurs when regulated parties meet requirements, without the province initiating enforcement actions.
 Compliance promotion is a key strategy in achieving voluntary compliance.

-In order to voluntarily comply with a regulatory requirement, authorized parties must be:
+In order to voluntarily comply with a regulatory requirement, regulated parties must be:

 - Aware of the requirement

 - Able to understand the requirement and the consequences of non-compliance

 - Able to financially and/or technically comply with the requirement